Euro hits global session low vs yen and dollar

 * Fitch: Expansionary Singapore budget targets structural issues

-NEW YORK Oct 23 The euro fell to global session lows versus the dollar and Japanese yen on Tuesday as yields on peripheral euro zone debt rose.
+NEW YORK Oct 23 The euro hit global session lows versus the U.S. dollar and Japanese yen on Tuesday as investors fretted about a global economic slowdown and a rise in Spain's borrowing costs.

 * Fitch: Expansionary Singapore budget targets structural issues